FUNDING OPPORTUNITIES

 Launched in April 2017, Awesome Disability is an independent chapter of the Awesome Foundation, a global community that provides micro-grants with no strings attached.
 The trustees of Awesome Disability are people with disabilities that want to support ideas and projects in our community.
 Awards are based on need – valuing up to $1,000 per month.
 There’s no limit to the number of grants and other sources you can apply to.
 Amount $1,000.

-Deadline: Application periods are from the 1st to the 15th of every month
+Deadline: Application open 1st to the 15th of every month

 SMALL THINGS ARE IN.
 Microbrewing, microdosing, microcomputing — so we’re giving out microgrants.
 Artists and curators are frequently asked to donate their time, labor, and money to make exhibitions or performances happen.
 We hope this grant will help offset some of that.